jmcnamara/rust_xlsxwriter/examples/Readme.md

   setting the default result for all non-calculated formulas in a worksheet.

+* doc_worksheet_set_header.rs - Demonstrates setting the worksheet header.

+* doc_worksheet_set_landscape.rs - Demonstrates setting the worksheet page
+  orientation to landscape.

+* doc_worksheet_set_margins.rs - Demonstrates setting the worksheet
+  margins.

 * doc_worksheet_set_name.rs - Demonstrates setting user defined worksheet
   names and the default values when a name isn't set.

+* doc_worksheet_set_page_order.rs - Demonstrates setting the worksheet
+  printed page order.

 * doc_worksheet_set_paper.rs - Demonstrates setting the worksheet paper
   size/type for the printed output.

+* doc_worksheet_set_print_area.rs - Demonstrates setting the print area for
+  several worksheets.

+* doc_worksheet_set_print_first_page_number.rs - Demonstrates setting the
+  page number on the printed page.

+* doc_worksheet_set_print_fit_to_pages.rs - Demonstrates setting the scale
+  of the worksheet to fit a defined number of pages vertically and horizontally.
+This example shows a common use case which is to fit the printed output to 1 page wide but have the height be as long as necessary.

+* doc_worksheet_set_print_scale.rs - Demonstrates setting the scale of the
+  worksheet page when printed.

+* doc_worksheet_set_repeat_columns.rs - Demonstrates setting the columns to
+  repeat on each printed page.

+* doc_worksheet_set_repeat_rows.rs - Demonstrates setting the rows to
+  repeat on each printed page.

 * doc_worksheet_set_right_to_left.rs - Demonstrates changing the default
   worksheet and cell text direction changed from left-to-right to